Post

 print(list(reversed(seq_string)))

-# for tuple
+# Reversing a tuple

 seq_tuple = ('P', 'y', 't', 'h', 'o', 'n')